percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 information to trusted entities.
 However, this framework does give an MDD access to RTP headers and all or most header extensions, as well as the ability to modify a certain subset of those headers and to add header extensions.
-Packets received by an MDD or an endpoint are authenticated hop-by-hop.
+Packets received by an Media Distributor or an endpoint are authenticated hop-by-hop.

-To enable all of the above, this framework defines the use of two security contexts and two associated encryption keys; an "inner" key (E2E Key(i); i={a given endpoint}) for authenticated encryption of RTP media between endpoints and an "outer" key (HBH Key(j); j={a given hop}) for the hop between an endpoint and an MDD or between MDDs.
+To enable all of the above, this framework defines the use of two security contexts and two associated encryption keys; an "inner" key (E2E Key(i); i={a given endpoint}) for authenticated encryption of RTP media between endpoints and an "outer" key (HBH Key(j); j={a given hop}) for the hop between an endpoint and a Media Distributor or between Media Distributor.
 Reference the following figure.

 ~~~